PhilipYip1988/python-notebooks/anaconda/windows/.ipynb_checkpoints/install-checkpoint.md

 ==> For changes to take effect, close and re-open your current shell. <==
 ```

 Close the Windows Terminal (Admin) and open up a new Windows Terminal (Non-Admin).
 The Windows Terminal will now use the new PowerShell profile profile.ps1 found in Documents.
-It will show the prefix (base) indicating that the (base) Python environment is selected and use of the Windows Terminal and Anaconda PowerShell Prompt will be equivalent.
+It will show the prefix (base) indicating that the (base) Python environment is selected and use of the Windows Terminal and Anaconda PowerShell Prompt will now be equivalent.

 ## Updating Anaconda

 Open the Anaconda PowerShell Prompt or Windows Terminal.
-If using the Anaconda PowerShell Prompt input:
+Input:

 ```powershell
 conda deactivate